Skip to main content

 You can:

-• manage configuration items, related information, service compliance and risks
+• manage service compliance and risk

 Availability and capacity management